crs4/health-gateway/README.md

 # Health Gateway

-Health Gateway is a system that allows a citizen to authorize the tranfer of its clinical data from a Source to a Destination
+Health Gateway is a system that allows a citizen to authorize the tranfer of his/her clinical data from a Source to a Destination